-In fiscal 2014, our board of directors met four times, the audit committee met four times, the governance and nominating committee met five times, and the compensation committee met three times.
+In fiscal 2015, our board of directors met five times, the audit committee met five times, the governance and nominating committee met four times, and the compensation committee met three times.
 The board of directors and the committees acted by unanimous written consent when required during the last fiscal year.
-Each board member attended 75% or more of the aggregate number of meetings of the board, and of the committees on which he or she served, that were held during the period for which he or she was a director or committee member, except for Mr. Weber on the Compensation meeting who attended 67% of the Compensation Committee meetings.
-Although the Company does not have a formal policy requiring members of the board of directors to attend annual shareholder meetings, the Company encourages all directors to attend each annual shareholder meeting.
-All eight of the then current board members were in attendance at our 2014 annual shareholder meeting.
-Ms. Holmes, who joined the board of directors in December 2014, was not in attendance.
+Each board member attended 75% or more of the aggregate number of meetings of the board, and of the committees on which he or she served, that were held during the period for which he or she was a director or committee member.
+The Company has a formal policy pursuant to which members of the board of directors are expected to attend annual shareholder meetings absent unusual circumstances that make attendance impracticable.

-Shareholder Communications with the Board of Directors
+Shareholder Communications with the Board of Directors; Shareholder Engagement